Semiparametric Modeling and Analysis for Longitudinal Network Data: Details for the Initialization Algorithm

-\begin{acks}[Acknowledgments] Ying was partially supported by NSF Grant DMS-2015417.
-Feng was partially supported by NIH grant 1R21AG074205-01, NYU University Research Challenge Fund, and a grant from NYU School of Global Public Health. \end{acks}
+\begin{acks}[Acknowledgments] We are grateful to the editor Dr. Enno Mammen, an associate editor, and two anonymous referees for their helpful comments and suggestions.
+Ying was partially supported by NSF Grant DMS-2015417.
+Feng was partially supported by NIH grant 1R21AG074205-01, NSF Grant DMS-2324489, NYU University Research Challenge Fund, and a grant from NYU School of Global Public Health. \end{acks}

-\begin{supplement} \stitle{Supplement to ``Semiparametric Modeling and Analysis for Longitudinal Network Data.''} \sdescription{Due to space limitation, additional results and proofs are deferred to the supplementary material.}
+\begin{supplement} \stitle{Supplement to ``Semiparametric Modeling and Analysis for Longitudinal Network Data.''} \sdescription{Due to space limitation, additional results and proofs are deferred to the supplementary material.
+The codes are published at \cite{dlsm}.}

 \end{supplement}